-Find out how LENA Grow is helping teachers to increase talk and interactive conversations in early childhood classrooms, and learn about the impacts we’ve seen with the program so far.
-Hear what teachers and coaches participating across the country are saying about the program!
+Find out how LENA Grow is helping teachers increase interactive conversations in early childhood classrooms, and learn about the impacts we’ve seen with the program so far.

 How do we support teachers in making strong connections between data and action?
 Join us as we talk through the insights embedded in LENA metrics and strategies for using them to foster a strengths-based dialogue with teachers that builds enthusiasm for classroom talk.

 Researchers with the LiLO study have set out to measure children’s home language environments every six months from birth to school entrance.